tigawanna/Swagger-MCP/README.md

 # Swagger MCP

+> **Note**: This project is a fork of the original Swagger MCP, intended to be published to npm and enable easy usage via `npx @tigawanna/swagger-mcp`.

 An MCP server that connects to a Swagger specification and helps an AI to build all the required models to generate a MCP server for that service.

 ## Features